A Benchmark for Incremental Micro-expression Recognition: Introduction

 \section{Introduction}

-In recent years, we have witnessed a growing interest in Micro-Expression Recognition (MER) due to its critical role in understanding concealed emotions \cite{ekman2003darwin} and its applications in domains such as security and healthcare.
-Traditional approaches to micro-expression recognition have predominantly operated assuming that the entire dataset is available at once for a single training phase \cite{karnati2023understanding}.
-However, real-world scenarios often present a dynamic {environment where data arrive \emph{continuously}}, frequently introducing new categories.
-This evolving nature of data renders the retraining of models from scratch with each update impractical \cite{masana2022class}, as it entails significant computational overhead and risks catastrophic forgetting \cite{pfulb2019comprehensive}. {Thus, incremental learning, which allows models to adapt progressively to new data while retaining previously learned information \cite{parisi2019continual}, is essential for the MER model to address these challenges.}
+In recent years, we have witnessed a growing interest in micro-expression recognition (MER) due to its critical role in understanding concealed emotions \cite{ekman2003darwin} and its applications in domains such as security and healthcare.
+Traditional approaches to MER have predominantly operated assuming that the entire dataset is available at once \cite{karnati2023understanding}.
+However, real-world scenarios often present a dynamic {environment where data arrives \emph{continuously}}, frequently introducing new categories.
+This evolving nature of data renders the retraining of models from scratch with each update impractical \cite{masana2022class}, as it entails significant computational overhead and risks catastrophic forgetting \cite{pfulb2019comprehensive}. {Thus, incremental learning, which allows models to adapt progressively to new data while retaining previously learned information \cite{parisi2019continual}, is essential for MER models to address these challenges.}

-Despite the necessity of this learning paradigm, it is not trivial to introduce incremental learning to micro-expression recognition directly.
-The main challenges are manifold.
+Despite the necessity of this learning paradigm, it is not trivial to introduce incremental learning to MER directly.
+Three main challenges need to be addressed.